Ousmane N'Doye: Romania

-N'Doye was transferred from Académica to Romanian club Vaslui for €500.000, making his Liga I debut under coach Dorinel Munteanu on 23 February 2008 in a 3–0 home win over Dacia Mioveni.
-He scored his first goal in the competition on 15 March when he equalized in the 90th minute, after a counter-attack to obtain a 1–1 draw against Oțelul Galați.
-At the beginning of the 2008–09 season he formed an appreciated couple in the central midfield with Stanislav Genchev, helping the club win the 2008 Intertoto Cup against Neftchi Baku.
-Thus qualifying to the UEFA Cup where Vaslui defeated 5–1 on aggregate Liepājas Metalurgs, with him and Ghencev scoring two spectacular goals in the first leg, N'Doye's goal being from a 30 meters free kick, also he scored in the second leg after taking an action on his own, entering the penalty box with the ball, scoring with a dry shot from 14 meters.
-The campaign ended in the following round, being eliminated after 1–1 on aggregate on the away goal rule by Slavia Prague.
+N'Doye was transferred from Académica to Romanian club Vaslui for €500,000.
+He made his Liga I debut under coach Dorinel Munteanu on 23 February 2008 in a 3–0 home win over Dacia Mioveni.
+His first goal in the competition was netted on 15 March when he equalized in the 90th minute, after a counter-attack to earn a 1–1 draw against Oțelul Galați.
+At the beginning of the 2008–09 season, he formed a successful partnership in the central midfield with Stanislav Genchev, helping the club win the 2008 Intertoto Cup against Neftchi Baku.
+Thus they qualified for the UEFA Cup where Vaslui defeated 5–1 on aggregate Liepājas Metalurgs, with him and Ghencev scoring two spectacular goals in the first leg, and N'Doye netting his goal from a 30-meter free kick.
+He also scored in the second leg after making a solo run, entering the penalty box, and scoring with a precise 14 meter-shot.
+The campaign ended in the following round, Vaslui being eliminated after 1–1 on aggregate on the away goal rule by Slavia Prague.

-In January 2008, after he had a conflict with coach Viorel Moldovan, Vaslui transferred him to Dinamo București for €350.000 where he was wanted very much by coach Mircea Rednic.
-On 17 May 2008 he scored a brace in a 3–1 success over Politehnica Timișoara which kept only Dinamo and Unirea Urziceni in the fight for the title with three rounds before the end of the season, the latter eventually winning it.
-In 2009 he started to form a couple in the central midfield with Djakaridja Koné, the team reaching the Europa League group stage where N'Doye made four appearances, receiving a red card in a game against Galatasaray.
-After scoring five goals in the first half of the 2010–11 season, he left the club because of a conflict he had with coach Ioan Andone.
+In January 2008, after N'Doye had a conflict with coach Viorel Moldovan, Vaslui transferred him to Dinamo București for €350,000 where coach Mircea Rednic very much wanted him.
+On 17 May 2008, he scored a brace in a 3–1 success over Politehnica Timișoara which kept only Dinamo and Unirea Urziceni in the title fight with three rounds before the end of the season, and the latter eventually won it.
+In 2009 he started to form a partnership in the central midfield with Djakaridja Koné.
+The team reached the Europa League group stage, in which N'Doye made four appearances, and received a red card in a game against Galatasaray.
+After scoring five goals in the first half of the 2010–11 season, he left the club due to a conflict with coach Ioan Andone.